srackham/hindsite/doc/design-spec.md

 **slugify**: Ensure path names only contain lower case alpha numeric and hyphen characters.

+**front matter**: Meta-data embedded at the start of content documents.

 ## Implementation
 - By convention the content, template and build directories normally reside in